Learn More when You Call Our Cleveland Birth Injury Lawyers

 Delayed Diagnosis Verdict

 What our clients say.
-During the trial, your expertise, knowledge, and professionalism made you stand out in our eyes as “the best” lawyer out thereRita and Rich R.
+The Mellino Law Firm was always available to answer any concerns that we had.
+During the trial, their expertise, knowledge, and professionalism made them stand out in our eyes as “the best” lawyers out there.Rita and Rich R.